xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/onboarding_wizard.md

 ## Step 2 - Upload Your Company Logo

-On Step 2 you can upload your company logo that will be displayed on the top on all pages of the store.
+In Step 2 you can upload your company logo that will be displayed on the top on all pages of the store.
 The store logo serves not only as branding for your site, but links back to your homepage.
 ![quickstart-4.png]({{site.baseurl}}/attachments/ref_5xTo5Gmg/quickstart-4.png)

 The store logo can also be uploaded from your local computer or via URL.
 Tap on the logo area to see the options.

 The recommended logo size is 400x150 px, the recommended file formats are PNG.
 JPG and GIF.

 Your store logo will be a part of your company style and will visualize your brand to the site visitors.
 So take this step seriously.
-If you don't have a good selling logo, just [ask](https://www.x-cart.com/contact-us.html#design "X-Cart Quickstart Onboarding Wizard") and we'll help you with it.
+If you do not have a good selling logo, just [ask](https://www.x-cart.com/contact-us.html#design) and we will help you with it.

 ## Step 3 - Set Up Your Store Locale and Company Info

-On Step 3 you can configure geographic settings to connect your store with local customers and set your company info that will be used to form invoices, send email notifications and calculate shipping rates for your store.
+In Step 3 you can configure geographic settings to connect your store with local customers and set your company info that will be used to form invoices, send email notifications and calculate shipping rates for your store.

 Start with the store locale.
 It has the predefined country, currency and weight values based on the info the wizard get during the software installation.
 However, these values may not always be correct.
 So you need to verify and change the data if required.